onlyhavecans/squirrels.wtf/content/posts/2025-09-07-twis-intro.md

 ```

 I may miss a few weeks when things come up, but I hope you will stick with it.
-Also I hope I stick with it too 🤣
+Also, I hope I stick with it too 🤣